gr-group/grtags/README.md

 # grinc/grtags

-Hashtags package used in projects in Laravel of technology companies of GR Group
+Simple Hashtags package used in projects in Laravel of technology companies of GR Group

 # Installation